jakemonton/Rotten-Tomatoes-API-CodeIgniter-Library/README.md

  */

 /**
- * Drop the RottenTomatoes.php file onto your libraries folder.
+ * Drop the RottenTomatoes.php file to your libraries folder.
- * Drop the rotten_config.php file onto your config folder.
+ * Drop the rotten_config.php file to your config folder.
  * Drop the rotten.php file to your controllers folder.
  */